 Rastafarian Beliefs on Drug and Alcohol Rehab

-As is the case with members of any faith, sometimes Rastafarians suffer from addiction.
-Luckily, there are Rastafarian drug and alcohol rehab options available, as well as many treatment centers that provide first class care to Rastas.
+As with members of any faith, sometimes Rastafarians suffer from drug and alcohol addiction.
+Luckily, there are drug and alcohol rehab options available to Rastafarians, as well as many treatment centers which provide first-class care to Rastas.

 Rastas call God “Jah” (or I-and-I) stemming from Jehovah, and Rastas believe that God is omnipotent—God is everywhere and in all people.
 Additionally, Rastas are generally nonviolent people who revere nature and health as strong elements of their belief system.
 Members of this faith eat food they consider I-tal (vital minus the v) which represents a natural diet free of chemicals, additives, and meat.
 Some Rastafarians are vegetarian or vegan.
 The religion is symbolized by a lion of Judah with a crown, and a flag with green, gold, and red colors.
 The colors reflect herbs, blood, royalty, and African racial identity.

-Prayer and meditation are a central element of this religion, and marijuana is viewed as a tool to help aid in spirituality.
-As a result, there is a marijuana use permitted in Ras Tafari circles.
-The belief is that marijuana relaxes the mind and body, aiding in a higher quality itiation (meditation experience).
-Ganja, Sanskrit in origin, was first brought to Jamaican by Indian indentures servants, later becoming associated with Jamaica and Rastas.
+Prayer and meditation are a central element of this religion, and Marijuana is viewed as a tool to help aid in spirituality.
+As a result, there is a Marijuana use permitted in Ras Tafari circles.
+The belief is that Marijuana relaxes the mind and body, aiding in a higher quality itiation (meditation experience).
+Ganja, Sanskrit in origin, was first brought to Jamaican by Indian indentured servants, later becoming associated with Jamaica and Rastas.
 The herb was illegal, but notable Rastas like Bob Marley and Peter Tosh encouraged its legal status.

-Treatment facilities can help those battling problematic substance abuse disorders, including marijuana dependence or a combination of marijuana with alcohol.
-Facilities can help those struggling with chemical use disorders by including holistic and faith-based treatments that take into account other’s needs.
-Additionally, 12-Step groups can offer the spiritual-based connection needed for a holistic approach to healing and a community-based focus.
-Contact a knowledgeable and compassionate treatment expert to discover your options for recovery.
+Treatment facilities can help those battling problematic substance use disorders, including Marijuana dependence or a combination of Marijuana with alcohol.
+Facilities can help those struggling with chemical use disorders by including holistic and faith-based treatments.
+Additionally, 12-Step groups can offer the spiritual connection needed for a holistic approach to healing and a community-based focus.
+Contact a treatment provider today to talk about your rehab options.